podium-lib/podium-lib.github.io/docs/api/podlet.md

     [ ... ]
 });
 ```

 <!--END_DOCUSAURUS_CODE_TABS-->

-If the podlet is to be mounted at `/foo`, set pathname to `/foo` and mount
+If the podlet is to be mounted at `/foo`, set the pathname to `/foo` and mount
 middleware and routes at or under `/foo`

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Express-->

 ```js
 const app = express();
 const podlet = new Podlet({